LordNoteworthy/cpu-internals/hardware.md

 - the bus was (largely) backward compatible with the 8-bit bus of the 8088-based IBM PC, including the IBM PC/XT as well as IBM PC compatibles.
 - superseded by PCI and AGP.
 - speed: 8MB/s, up to 16 devices.
-- was the basis for development of the ATA interface, used for ATA (a.k.a.
-IDE) and more recently Serial ATA (SATA) hard disks.
+- was the basis for development of the ATA interface, used for Parallel ATA (IDE) and more recently Serial ATA (SATA) hard disks.

 ## Peripheral Component Interconnect (PCI)